Posts Tagged ‘Bias’

 The fact that unbiasedness is not preserved under transformations calls into question its usefulness.
 People seldom care directly about abstract statistical parameters directly.
 Instead they care about some calculation based on those parameters.
 An unbiased estimate of the parameters does not generally lead to an unbiased estimate of what people really want to estimate.

-Unbiased estimators can be terrible
+Unbiased estimators can be absurd

 An estimator in statistics is a way of guessing a parameter based on data.
 An estimator is unbiased if over the long run, your guesses converge to the thing you’re estimating.
 Sounds eminently reasonable.
 But it might not be.